Finally, The Apple Watch Is Great For Running, Thanks To LTE And AirPods

 Also, during runs, my old Watch, the Series 2 (running watchOS 3) often had trouble maintaining an uninterrupted connection with my AirPods.
 I’d hear sudden breaks in the music of up to a second in length.
 Apple must have put a better Bluetooth radio in the new Series 3 watch or, perhaps, made some software changes to strengthen the connection between the Watch and the AirPods.
 I heard just one tiny breakup about three minutes into my first run with the Series 3, but no more after that.

 I placed several calls during that first run–all successful.
 The person on the other end of the line said my voice sounded clear and loud enough (however, note that there was no wind at the time).
-My friend’s voice in the AirPods sounded better than calls placed through my iPhone.
+My friend’s voice in the AirPods sounded clear and full-bodied, just like on calls placed through my iPhone.

 It was also nice to get messages at a glance on the phone during my run.
+So far I’ve gotten several notes and notifications during runs, none of them important enough to require immediate attention.
 Had I seen anything urgent, I could have just paused the Workout app and messaged back or called in.

-And the LTE Watch + AirPods killer app hasn’t even been turned on yet!
+And the LTE Watch + AirPods killer app hasn’t even been turned on yet.
 Sometime this month Apple will turn on the ability to stream music from Apple Music directly to the Watch to the AirPods.
-If this works well, cueing up the perfect music for workouts could get still easier, and the possibilities for keeping yourself pumped up during workouts will widen a lot.
+If this works well, cueing up the perfect music for workouts could get still easier, and the possibilities for staying pumped up during workouts will widen a lot.

 LTE Is No Problem